bitshares/bitshares.github.io-old/_technologies/en/price-stable-cryptocurrencies.md

 ---
 permalink: /technology/price-stable-cryptocurrencies/
-title: Price-Stable Cryptocurrencies
+title: SmartCoins - Price-Stable Cryptocurrencies
 subtitle: The freedom of cryptocurrency with the stability of the dollar.
 image: ../images/frontpage/icon-price-stable.svg
 priority: 2
 summary: >
-    A BitAsset is a cryptocurrency whose value is pegged to that of another asset, such as the US Dollar or gold.
+    A SmartCoin is a cryptocurrency whose value is pegged to that of another asset, such as the US Dollar or gold.
-    BitAssets always have 100% or more of their value backed by the BitShares core currency, BTS, to which they can be converted at any time at an exchange rate set by a trustworthy price feed.
-In all but the most extreme market conditions, BitAssets are guaranteed to be worth <i>at least</i> their face value (and perhaps more, in some circumstances).
-Like any other cryptocurrency, BitAssets are fungible, divisible, and free from any restrictions.
+    SmartCoins always have 100% or more of their value backed by the BitShares core currency, BTS, to which they can be converted at any time at an exchange rate set by a trustworthy price feed.
+In all but the most extreme market conditions, SmartCoins are guaranteed to be worth <i>at least</i> their face value (and perhaps more, in some circumstances).
+Like any other cryptocurrency, SmartCoins are fungible, divisible, and free from any restrictions.
 ---